jesseloudon/jesseloudon.github.io/_posts/2020-05-18-Cloud Governance with Azure Policy Part 1.markdown

 Some examples of audit vs deny decisions you may face:

-* A resource group is created without the minimum tags (e.g. costcentre) - audit or deny?
+* A resource group is created without the minimum tags (e.g. costcentre) - `audit` or `deny`?
-* A virtual machine is created without any backup configured - audit or deny?
+* A virtual machine is created without any backup configured - `audit` or `deny`?
-* A storage account is created and allows firewall access from all networks - audit or deny?
+* A storage account is created and allows firewall access from all networks - `audit` or `deny`?
-* A subnet is created without any network security group association - audit or deny?
+* A subnet is created without any network security group association - `audit` or `deny`?
-* A network security group inbound rule is created allowing RDP/3389 from any source - audit or deny?
+* A network security group inbound rule is created allowing RDP/3389 from any source - `audit` or `deny`?
-* A network security group is applied to a gateway subnet - audit or deny?
+* A network security group is applied to a gateway subnet - `audit` or `deny`?
-* An external guest user is assigned owner-level access to your Azure subscription - audit or deny?
+* An external guest user is assigned owner-level access to your Azure subscription - `audit` or `deny`?

-* Another way to think of this debate can be to look at how you apply governance as either proactive or reactive measures.
+Another way to think of this debate can be to look at how you apply governance as either proactive or reactive measures.

 An example of a proactive measure could be to deny resource group creation if the minimum tags are missing, this helps prevent a future remediation task to add the missing tags.
 A reactive measure for the same scenario would be to audit resource groups where the tags are missing and then remediate later.